 Natco Pharma from Hyderabad has a subsidiary in Brazil

-Micro Labs Ltd has presence in Mexico, Guatemala, Panama, Dominican Republic, Peru Himalaya Drugs has presence in Peru
+Micro Labs Ltd has presence in Mexico, Guatemala, Panama, Dominican Republic, Peru

 TIL Healthcare of Chennai has an office in Peru and supplies to many countries in the region.

-Biocon has entered into an agreement with Laboratorios PiSA SA de CV (PiSA) of Mexico for the co- development of generic recombinant human insulin (rh-insulin) for the US market.
+Biocon has entered into an agreement with Laboratorios PiSA SA de CV (PiSA) of Mexico for co- development of generic recombinant human insulin (rh-insulin) for the US market.
 This collaboration is a part of Biocon’s strategy to address the large demand for generic rh-insulin in the US, which accounts for over 40 percent of the global sales of $ 5 billion.
 The company has technological collaboration with Cuba for production of some biotech products in India.

 Agrochemicals/chemicals